maziac/fastestjoystick/Readme.md

 I.e. a 1ms polling looks like this:
 ![](Images/usb_poll_1ms.BMP)
 2. The main LED (on the Teensy board) will be toggled depending on the USB poll interval.
 Every 1000th USB poll the LED will be toggled.
 I.e. for a 1ms interval the LED will toggle every 1 second.
 For 8ms USB interval the LED will toggle every 8 seconds.

+Note: This works very well on a mac as soon as you plug in the Teensy.
+On linux this works as well but not from the beginning.
+The right usb poll time is available not before the Teensy Joystick is actually used.
+So you need to start e.g. jstest-gtk.
+At this point the LED will start to blink in the right interval.
+(Before it is always on.)

 ## USB packet queue